daycry/schemas/docs/quick-start.md

 # Quick Start Guide

-This guide will help you get started with the Daycry Schemas library quickly.
-You'll learn the basic usage patterns and see practical examples.
+This guide introduces the current minimal core of the Daycry Schemas library: drafting a schema, archiving it, and reading it back via fluent readers.
+Removed legacy subsystems (validation, performance scoring, intelligent cache manager, advanced relation detection, extended logging) are intentionally not referenced.

 ## Basic Usage